System Design Space

 Limitations and compromises

-• Complex joins and exploratory ad-hoc queries usually need another tool.
+• Complex joins and one-off exploratory queries hit a wall here — reach for another tool instead.

 Ring, tokens, and replication